tguizelini/flutter-architecture/README.md

 #### What it brings ?

 1. Bloc pattern
-2. Provider package just for dependency injection
+2. Provider package for dependency injection
-3. RxDart to manage the states
+3. RxDart to manage states
 4. Helper for make HTTP requests using Dio
 5. Helper for store data on device using Shared Preferences with a helper class
 6. Custom classes for page transitions animated (fromLeft, from Top, fromBottom and fromRight)